Witness: Aaron Hernandez shot 2 men, then warned, 'Don't say nothing'

 After Bradley and Hernandez returned to their vehicle, Hernandez popped the hood and took out the gun, Bradley testified.
 Bradley, in the driver's seat, drove around the club a few times until Hernandez spotted a BMW with de Abreu and other men inside.

 "There they go, there they go," Hernandez allegedly said to Bradley, urging him to follow.
-Bradley drove up next to the BMW at a red light, he said.
+Bradley drove up next to the BMW at a red light, he said.e

 Hernandez then took out the gun and told Bradley to roll his window down and lean back in his seat, Bradley said.
 From the passenger seat Hernandez leaned across Bradley, stuck his arm with the gun out the window and yelled "Yo!" to the BMW, according to Bradley.

-The occupants of the BMW did not react, so Hernandez yelled "Yo!" again, Bradley said.
+The occupants of the BMW did not react, so Hernandez yelled "Yo!" again to get their attention, Bradley said.

 "What's up now, n****s?"
 Hernandez then said, and fired five shots into the vehicle, according to Bradley.